MusicHiFi: Fast High-Fidelity Stereo Vocoding: Experiment and Results

 \subsection{Objective evaluation result}

 Vocoder objective evaluation results are shown in Table~\ref{tab:vocoder}.
-We find our proposed method outperforms BigVGAN and HiFi-GAN on Mel-D, STFT-D and ViSQOL results while maintaining a comparable SI-SDR score and lower RTF on both datasets.
+We find our proposed method outperforms BigVGAN and HiFi-GAN on Mel-D, STFT-D and ViSQOL results while maintaining a lower RTF on both datasets.
 We also find the RTF of our vocoder method is lower compared to HiFi-GAN, but is still very fast and almost 2000x real-time on an A100.

 BWE objective evaluation results are shown in Table~\ref{tab:bwe}.
 We find both our proposed method and Aero yield comparable STFT-D, Mel-D, and ViSQOL results.
 When compared to AudioSR, we found that AudioSR is easily influenced by scale variations and also has a notable presence of high frequency components.
 In an effort to address this issue, we computed a scale adjustment factor by downsampling the generated waveform to 22.05 kHz normalizing the energy to the ground truth.
 Despite these adjustments, a significant gap remains in the objective metrics remains, likely from difference in training datasets~\cite{liu2023audiosr}.
 We also find the RTF of our BWE module is approx. 80-400x faster than alternatives.